Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 TCP Handshake

-The initial setup process (SYN, SYN-ACK, ACK) that creates a reliable, two-way connection between devices before data is exchanged.
+The initial setup process (SYN, SYN-ACK, and ACK) that creates a reliable, two-way connection between devices before data is exchanged.